PRESI-DOBREVA/NovaBank/README.md

 NovaBank is a web-based banking system that allows users to register, log in, view their accounts, make transfers, and manage transactions.
 The system is designed with a clean three-layer architecture:

-- **Presentation Layer** – ASP.NET Core MVC (controllers and views)
+- **Presentation Layer** – ASP.NET Core Razor Pages (controllers and views)
 - **Service Layer** – Contains the business logic
 - **Data Access Layer** – Uses Entity Framework Core to interact with a SQL Server database

 ## 🔧 Features

-- User registration and authentication
 - View account balances
 - Make money transfers
 - View transaction history
-- Admin panel for managing users and accounts

 ## 💻 Technologies Used

-- ASP.NET Core MVC
+- ASP.NET Core Razor Pages
 - Entity Framework Core
 - SQL Server
 - Git & GitHub